harshithl1777/htn-auth-systems/README.md

 2. Run `cd htn-auth-systems` and then install the required dependencies with `npm install`
 3. Run the client with `npm run client` and visit `http://localhost:3000`
 4. Run the server with `npm run server` and visit `http://localhost:5000`
-5. (alternatively you could run both concurrently with `npm start`)
+5. Alternatively you could run both concurrently with `npm start`